SilasPeters/ThisIsMe/README.md

 If things don't work, I recommend you to use docker.

 # TODO
-Minimalize the docker image by using [haskell-scratch](https://github.com/fpco/haskell-scratch/) as the final parent image.
+- Minimalize the docker image by using [haskell-scratch](https://github.com/fpco/haskell-scratch/) as the final parent image.
+- Allow synonyms in routes (/photography, /photos, /fotos)